espocrm/documentation/docs/user-guide/reports.md

 *As of v2.5.0.*

+!!! note

-Note: A user needs to have access to the *Template* scope in Roles.
+    A user needs to have access to the *Template* scope in Roles.

-Note: You need to have at least one PDF Template record for the Report entity type.
+    You need to have at least one PDF Template record for the Report entity type.
 The template can be created at Administration > PDF Templates.

 To print a Report: on the Report detail view on the *Report* panel, from the dropdown next to the *Edit* button, click *Print to PDF*.

-In PDF table, `{{reportTable}}` is used to print a report results table.
+In a PDF template, `{{reportTable}}` helper is used to print a report results table.

 Example: